-I spent years wondering why the otherwise-awesome coconut oil wasn’t cutting it for the dry skin on my face.
+I spent years wondering why the supposedly-awesome coconut oil for skin wasn’t cutting it for the dry skin on my face.
 It was SO frustrating!
 This discovery totally rocked my world, and I’m still using it daily, 5+ years later.

 Huge thanks to Wilder Supply Co. who asked me to try some of their skin care products and originally sponsored this post.
 (All sponsored partnerships on this site are 100% my own thoughts, and I only publish work for products/companies I’ve personally tried and love.)